 ASL interpreters are available for guided tours, please submit a request two weeks in advance.

 The Whittington Trail is a 1.2 mile flat, unpaved gravel loop that goes around Whittington Park.
 Parking is available on Whittington Avenue.
 There are multiple benches with backs throughout Whittington Park.
 Water is available across the street, below the Maintenance Building, at the Whittington Spring Jug Station.
 There are no restrooms available at Whittington Park.

 The Grand Promenade is a fully paved trail with ramp access off Fountain Street and another behind the Fordyce Bathhouse.
 There are multiple benches with backs and waysides along the Promenade.
 Water is not easily available on this trail.
 Restrooms are available on Bathhouse Row, between the Fordyce Visitor Center and the Quapaw Bathhouse.

 In October 2018, the National Park Service (NPS) issued a policy memorandum regarding the use of service animals by persons with disabilities in national parks.
 The revised policy aligns the NPS policy with the standards established by the Department of Justice and the Americans with Disabilities Act.
 Only dogs are classified as service animals, and they must perform a specific task that assists a person with a disability.
 Emotional support or comfort animals are not service animals.

 When hiking with your service animal, please note whether water and a trash can are available at the trailhead.
 Also pay attention to the weather, the trail description, and any wildlife active in the area.

 The Access Pass

 The America the Beautiful - The National Parks and Federal Recreational Lands Pass Series includes the Access Pass: a free, lifetime admission and discount pass for U.S. citizens or permanent residents with permanent disabilities.
-Access Passes are available online and at the Lamar Bathhouse/Bathhouse Row Emporium.
+Access Passes are available online and at the Fordyce Bathhouse Visitor Center and Museum.